lineality/Pad_Net/README.md

 adding a layer to the standard, time tested, TCPIP protocol

-1. network traffic must have a network pad
+1. (optional?) network traffic must have a network pad
 2. the recipient must have a peer-pad